senyor/generate-tostring/docs/readme.txt

 Ideas:
 ======
-- Feature list on the plugin project
 - Screenshot of run toString() inspections (non on-the-fly)
 - Screenshot of using quick template selection list
 - Include screenshots in plugin documentation
-- Insert at caret position and caret at class then it will insert after the class in the bottom of the file
 - Refactor HandlerImpl to seperate code generator (having Velocity impl for now)
 - Inspection to be smarter for toString() methods that just dump a display name and nothing with dumping fields
 - Insert at caret position and within anonymous class